DavidRamosArchilla/FluidFlow/README.md

 $ accelerate launch train.py
 ```

+### Flash Attention 4

+The DiT architecture can be trained with Flash Attention 4 for improved speed and memory efficiency.
+To enable it, you need to <a href="https://github.com/Dao-AILab/flash-attention">install</a> it and FluidFlow will autmatically use it if available.

 ## Abstract

 Computational fluid dynamics (CFD) provides high-fidelity simulations of fluid flows but remains computationally expensive for many-query applications.
 In recent years deep supervised learning (DL) has been used to construct data-driven fluid-dynamic surrogate models.
 In this work we consider a different learning paradigm and embrace generative modelling as a framework for constructing scalable fluid-dynamics surrogate models.